US History—Semester B

 Reconstructing reconstruction...till the present.

-See, unless you’re getting really in depth about how they made the White House white, studying US History doesn’t have to be like watching paint dry.
-So take a journey back in time with Shmoop and find out what makes our country unique, how it got that way, and what all of this has to do with you.
+Ready to review?
+Take a journey back in time with Shmoop and find out what makes our country unique, how it got that way, and what all of this has to do with you.

 P.S.
 US History is a two-semester course.
 You're looking at Semester B, but you can check out Semester A here.